 You may list a case in the case log that was not anesthetized by you if it is needed to represent a skill from the skills list.
 An example would be if you performed an epidural on a patient, but your co-worker was the primary anesthetist for the patient.
 These cases are designated "skills only" case logs and should ONLY appear in case logs 51-60.
 These cases MUST qualify as anesthesia cases rather than critical care cases.
 Fill out the case log completely and put "Skills Only" at the start of the case summary.
 State your involvement with the case and provide enough information in order to help justify the skill(s) you performed.
 The skill(s) MUST be described in the context in which it was used during the case.
 "Skills Only" cases can be any ASA status.
 These cases will NOT count towards the 50 required case logs but they do count towards the maximum total of 60 case logs.
-Therefore, it is recommended that you only use a few case logs for "skills only" so that the others can be used as replacement case logs, if needed.
+Therefore, it is recommended that you only use "skills only" case logs if necessary to show mastery of a skill not documented elsewhere in the application.
+If 10 "skills only" case logs are provided then there will be no extra case logs to potentially replace a core case log that is thrown out.

-Use the BLANK case log form included in the 2022 application packet.
+Use the BLANK case log form included in the 2023 application packet.
 Only download this form using Adobe Reader.
 The case log form should be saved frequently as you fill it in.
 It is designed to hold the maximum number of case logs that can be submitted.
 Extra copies or additional case logs will not be accepted.
 DO NOT alter the formatting of this form or change any settings; doing so may result in rejection of the entire form.
 It is recommended that you print out the case log form after you have completely filled it in.
 Verify that all information in each section of every case log is visible on the printed copy.
 This is very important for MAC users since MAC computers do not handle .pdf documents well.
 The credentials committee will only evaluate information that is visible on the printed copy of the case log form.

 Save this document as yourapplicant#.caselog.pdf.
-Save this document in Folder 2.Your applicant number was issued at the time you received approval on the pre-application documents.
+Save this document in Folder 2.
+Your applicant number was issued at the time you received approval on the pre-application documents.
 You MUST use this applicant number to save this document.
 DO NOT use your name!